ansible/ansible/docs/docsite/rst/community/collection_development_process.rst

   .. code-block:: yaml

     breaking_changes:
-      - ec2_instance - instance wait for state behavior has changed.
-If plays require the old behavior of waiting for the instance monitoring status to become OK when launching a new instance, the action will need to specify ``state: started`` (https://github.com/ansible-collections/amazon.aws/pull/481).
+      - ec2_instance - instance wait for state behavior no longer waits for the instance monitoring status to become OK when launching a new instance.
+If plays require the old behavior, the action will need to specify ``state: started`` (https://github.com/ansible-collections/amazon.aws/pull/481).

 **major_changes**